mariobris/cadvisor-charm/README.md

 ## TODO

+* Promreg - updating and deleting of targets via a REST API and without reloading the Prometheus configuration.
-Currently the charm is set up to run cadvisor as 'standalone' as there's no docker used for trusty systems.
+* Currently the charm is set up to run cadvisor as 'standalone' as there's no docker used for trusty systems.
 More configuration options will be added as needed.